CagriCatik/autoware.universe/README.md

   <h1>autoware.universe</h1>

   <p>
     autoware.universe is an open-source software project for autonomous driving which is built on ROS2 and enables commercial deployment of autonomous driving in a broad range of vehicles and applications.
+Autoware provides a rich set of self-driving modules composed of sensing, computing, and actuation capabilities.
   </p>